 Wells State Park

-Located on the western side of Lake Michigan in Green Bay is JW Wells State Park.
+JW Wells State Park is located on the western side of Lake Michigan in Green Bay.
 The modern campground has 153 campsites.

 Three miles of sandy beach and the old buildings built by the Civilian Conservation Corps make for an interesting stay.